 Holidays: Employees enjoy eight paid holidays each calendar year and AMP staff will receive one personal holiday each fiscal year.
-(Not-applicable for faculty) Additional paid leave during Winter Break is at the discretion of the President.
+(Not-applicable for faculty and Post Docs) Additional paid leave during Winter Break is at the discretion of the President.

 Sick Leave: Employees accrue four hours per bi-weekly pay period.
 (Proportional accrual for less than full-time employees.)
 No maximum accrual.
 Employees who separate from employment after 10 years of creditable Florida Atlantic University service, will be paid for one-fourth of his/her unused accumulated sick leave, up to a maximum of 480 hours

 * Postdoctoral Fellows (Hired after July 28th, 2018): Five (5) days of sick leave per calendar year, accrued per pay period, which if not used, will be forfeited.
 In addition, there will be no payout of any unused sick leave at the end of the employment appointment.
 All federal or state leave programs provided they meet eligibility requirements.

 Sick Leave Pool: Employees are eligible to enroll in the Sick Leave Pool after 1 year of continuous employment and must have at least 64 hours of accrued sick leave.
 When eligibility is met, eligible employees will receive an invitation to enroll in the Pool.
 Pool members who experience catastrophic illnesses or off-the-job injuries are eligible to draw sick leave pool hours after their own leave is exhausted.